DevOps User Guide

 Integrate SonarQube into your pipeline for code quality analysis.

-Integrate Harbor to push an image to your Harbor registry using a KubeSphere pipeline.
+Integrate Harbor into your pipeline to push images to your Harbor registry.

 Learn how to build and deploy a Go project using a KubeSphere pipeline.